 Q1c: Would the third party AF be considered trusted or not trusted in this use case?

+Q1d: Does this requirement also include cases that one UE uses the third party's service to get access to resources from another UE?
+(Example: In the context of a (hiking) game one UE is receiving the location of another UE.)

 SA3 would like to request for clarification of requirement 2:

 Q2a: Could you please give an example in which a UE is provided with secure access to APIs, triggered by an application that is not visible to the 5G system?